 - Sour cream – For that extra creamy and decadent sauce!
 Use full-fat sour cream for best results.
 For an even richer sauce, swap with 4 ounces of room temp. cream cheese.

-How to make this chicken stroganoff recipe:
+How to make slow cooker chicken stroganoff

 - Whisk the chicken stock, flour, tomato paste, soup mix, salt, pepper, and rosemary in a medium mixing bowl.
 Set aside.